TOUR STARTS FROM MADRID

 At a glance

-- Departure from our bus Terminal at 08:00 a.m. towards the region of Extremadura.
+- Departure from our bus Terminal at 08:00 a.m. and travel through La Mancha region to Cordoba.

 - The afternoon is free for you to explore at your own leisure.